unaivicente/unaivicente/README.md

 - 👋 Hi, I’m @unaivicente
-- 👀 I’m interested in theoretical and computational neuroscience
+- 👀 I’ve worked in theoretical and computational neuroscience
-- 🌱 I’m currently learning ai and deeplearning
+- 🌱 I’ve worked and researched in ai and deeplearning
-- 💞️ I’m looking to collaborate on neuroscience
+- 💞️ I’m looking for a challenge.
-- 📫 You can easily reach me via twitter @unaivicente
+- 📫 You can easily reach me via LinkedIn www.linkedin.com/in/unaivicente

-I am not a professional programmer, I use my programming skills to get around my research and it is probably far from being elegant or optimized, however, I hope you find it useful somehow!